- Meet Tom: how I hired my first programmer 200 km away…

-- Some people really took advantage of our lack of office…
+- Some people made the most of our lack of office…

-- Can I grow the team like this forever?
+- Can I grow my team like this forever?

-- The one thing: Lifestyle can change while work stays the same.
+- The one takeaway: Lifestyles can change while work stays the same.

-As I mentioned in the previous chapter - I built Nozbe because I started being disorganized.
-I read the book by David Allen “Getting Things Done - the art of stress-free productivity” which inspired me to build an app that would help me work better.
+As I mentioned in the previous chapter, I built Nozbe because I started getting disorganized.
+I read the book by David Allen titled “Getting Things Done: The Art of Stress-Free Productivity,”1 which inspired me to build an app that would help me work better.

-At Nozbe I was a one-man-shop.
-I did the coding, the marketing and answering customer support emails.
-And while I loved each part of it, I quickly realized that I needed a better programmer than myself if I wanted to really take Nozbe to a whole new level.
+As the Nozbe project grew, it was a one-man-shop: I managed all of the coding, the marketing and the customer support.
+And while I loved each part of it, I quickly realized that I needed a better programmer than myself if I really wanted to take Nozbe to a whole new level.

-Meet Tom… or how I hired my first programmer 200km away…
+Meet Tom: how I hired my first programmer 200 km away…

-Initially I was skeptical about all this.
-Can I really build a truly “virtual” team?
+Initially, I was skeptical about hiring someone from so far away.
+Could I really build a truly “virtual” team?
 Especially at such an early stage of my startup?
-Will I be able to hand in my entire code base to a person so far away?
-Will it ever work?
+Would I be able to pass on my entire code base to a person so far away?
+Could it ever work?

-We met in Warsaw for the final interview.
-Later we met again for a whole-day work session.
+Tom and I met in Warsaw for the final interview, and we later met again for a full-day work session.
 We clicked.
-I wanted him on board.
-We decided to give it a try.
+I wanted him on board, so we decided to give it a try.

-I didn’t realize it at the time, but what happened here was me experiencing the first major benefit of a “No Office” company.
-It’s that you don’t hire the best person you can find around you…
+I didn’t realize it at the time, but what happened was that I experienced the first major benefit of having a “No Office” company: you don’t hire the best person you can find around you…

 Why do I need an office then?

-After a year of working together with Tom, I needed a person to help me with customer support.
-I turned to a person who was already helping me when I was working as a marketing consultant.
-She accepted the job and even though she lived at the time pretty close to me - just on the other side of Warsaw, she explicitly said she didn’t want to have to go to an office if I ever wanted to have one.
+After a year of working together with Tom, I needed another person to help me with customer support.
+I turned to a person who had previously helped me when I was working as a Marketing Consultant.
+She accepted the job, and even though she lived pretty close to me at the time (just on the other side of Warsaw), she explicitly said she didn’t want to have to go to an office if I ever wanted to have one.

 Two full-time employees.
-Zero office.
+No office.
 So far so good.

-In the next few years my team grew to more than 10 people.
+In the next few years, my team grew to more than 10 people.
 None of them was from the same city.
-We were all “virtually together” as Nozbe grew in popularity not only in the USA, but also in Japan and in Poland.
+We were all “virtually together” as Nozbe grew in popularity, not only in the USA, but also in Japan and Poland.